 Health Workforce New Zealand

 University of Otago - Centre for Postgraduate Nursing Studies

 Victoria University - Graduate School of Nursing, Midwifery and Health

 EIT (Eastern Institute of Technology - run through CPIT)

 Ara Institute of Canterbury

-Contact Jenny for queries relating to career planning, qualifications and papers.
+Contact Jacinda for queries relating to career planning, qualifications and papers.

-Contact Margaret for queries relating to funding applications, travel reimbursements and fees payments
+Contact Lauren for queries relating to funding applications, travel reimbursements and fees payments.

 Trainees who have been approved travel funding should use the following procedure to claim their reimbursements: